theo-armour/agenda/0-agenda.md

 ## <a href="" onclick="parent.location.hash=&quot;https://api.github.com/repos/theo-armour/pages/contents/00-snippets/1-slogan-of-the-day.md&quot;">Slogan</a>

 * [Theo Armour - YouTube](https://www.youtube.com/@TheoArmour/shorts)
-* \* If there's an issue to nip in the bud, then throw money at it
 * 2024-01-19 ~ If you see something, say something ~ Michael Howard
 * If you see something, say something
 * If you think something, write something